grocy/grocy-desktop/README.md

 grocy-desktop is fully localizable - the default language is English (integrated into code), a German localization is always maintained by me.

-You can easily help translating grocy-desktop on [Transfifex](https://www.transifex.com/grocy/grocy-desktop/dashboard/) if your language is incomplete or not available yet.
+You can easily help translating grocy on [Transifex](https://www.transifex.com/grocy/grocy-desktop/dashboard/) if your language is incomplete or not available yet.

+Any translation which once reached a completion level of 70 % will be included in releases.

 grocy-desktop and grocy will use automatically the localization based on your system language, if available.